abdulsalamahasan/abdulsalamahasan/README.md

   I mainly use #Python #Flask #JavaScript #Jquery #HTML
   #CSS #Flutter.
 - 🌱 I’m currently learning SQLite3, Flutter, Flask, Django, and studying CS50 course.
 Building mini projects along the way
-- 📫 you can reach me via my twitter account @yaxikurdii,
+- 📫 you can reach me via my twitter account @yaxikurdii, or you can contact me via my email: abdulsalamahasan@gmail.com
 <!---
 abdulsalamahasan/abdulsalamahasan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.